In 2018 Team BIDMC raised more than $610,000 to support medical center programs

 2018 Boston Marathon

-Team BIDMC will hit the pavement again this year to raise funds for Kidney Disease Research, Bowdoin Street’s Healthy Champions Program, the Klarman Family Neonatal Intensive Care Unit, the Cancer Center, Ob/Gyn, and the Annual Fund.
-Support the 2018 Boston Marathon for Team BIDMC today!
+Team BIDMC ran in support of programs including Kidney Disease Research, Bowdoin Street’s Healthy Champions, the Klarman Family Neonatal Intensive Care Unit, the Cancer Center, Ob/Gyn, and the Annual Fund.

 Bowdoin Street’s Healthy Champions Program